mrbiggles0007/Cleo-Crey/content/pages/index.md

       & I made this site to help focus on recovering from the pain involved.
 I will be using videos to cover my story.
     features:
-      - title: Awesome Feature of Your Services
+      - title: Being Cheated On
         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >-